DirtyHairy/rfkit/README.md

 connecting the device to your wifi open http://rfkit.local in your browser and change the configuration to your liking.

-Sockets are configured in the web interface.
+Sockets are configured with the web interface.
 In order to determine the RF codes that are used by a socket you'll have to use a separate 433MHz receiver connected to another MCU (or extend this project and open a pull request 😛).
 Check out the [rc-switch](https://github.com/sui77/rc-switch) documentation and